Updated: Apr 10, 2022

 Do you think you may have a gifted child?
 Are there tell tale signs that help parents know if their child is advanced for their age?
 No gifted child is exactly the same and they usually demonstrate unique patterns and traits.
-However, there are intellectual, behavioural and emotional traits that gifted children have in common that parents can look for.
+However, there are intellectual, behavioural, emotional and creative traits that gifted children have in common that parents can look for.

 Intellectual traits that can be present in gifted children include: